Before the operation:

 (please see video animation under Procedures button)

-Patients will attend a pre-operative tour at the hospital where blood work and pre-operative testing will be done if any has been ordered.
-Photos are generally taken when the surgery is booked, then at 1week, and 3 months post operatively.
+Patients may attend a pre-operative tour at the hospital where blood work and pre-operative testing will be done if any has been ordered.
+Most healthy patients do not require a pre-operative appointment and will receive a reminder phone call or email to confirm surgery 2-3 weeks in advance.
+Photos are generally taken at the initial consultation and then one week and 3 months post operatively.

 After the Operation:

 There can occasionally be adhesions that develop in the nose that are easily divided in the office on follow up if needed.
 You should expect some temporary relief after surgery followed by some ongoing nasal congestion for a few weeks with progressive improvement as the intra nasal swelling, from the surgery, resolves.
-This operation does not treat sinus infections, but is primarily aimed at improving nasal breathing.
+This operation does not treat sinus infections but is primarily aimed at improving nasal breathing.
 This can have the added benefit of treating snoring, loss of smell and taste, and in some cases sleep apnea.
-If you are not feeling any improvement after 1-2 months you should call to arrange an additional follow up.
-Septoplasty surgery is generally quite effective, but can in rare occasions require revision.
-In some cases you may have an additional problem with an area called the “nasal valve” that may need treatment.
-This can be determined on close follow up if required.

 It is quite normal to have swelling in the nasal tip and dorsum after surgery that can take up to a year to completely resolve.
 Most of the swelling is gone at three months out from the surgery.
 When the cast is removed you will see the nasal shape, but the nose is still very swollen.
 95% of bruising is resolved by 2 weeks.
 There is no exercise restriction at two weeks post op, but you may still feel some discomfort with impact exercise for up to 6 weeks.
 It is recommended you avoid wearing glasses for up to 5 weeks after the surgery if possible.